Why Is My Dog Drinking so Much?

 The key regulatory mechanism of fluid balance is the renin-angiotensin-aldosterone system (or RAAS).
 See the video below for a great little tutorial on this topic.

-Water intake in excess of 90mL/kg/day for dogs, 45mL/kg/day for cats is considered abnormal, but any definite increase in your pet's usual drinking habits is worth investigation, as individual intake will vary depending on many factors such as environmental temperature and the type of diet being fed.
+Water intake in excess of 90mL/kg/day for dogs is considered abnormal, but any definite increase in your pet's usual drinking habits is worth investigation, as individual intake will vary depending on many factors such as environmental temperature and the type of diet being fed.
 You know your pet best- if something strikes youo as being abnormal, then it probably is

 Before Visiting the Veterinarian